The Whiskey and Water Myth

 The mature drinkers have probably told you that water will ruin the flavor.
-However, you may discover there is no truth to that rumor, and certain water may open the whiskey’s bouquet.
+However, you may discover no truth to that rumor; sure, water may open the whiskey’s bouquet.

-New whiskey drinkers are shocked to know that distilleries add water to the whiskey during the bottling period to reduce the alcohol content.
+In addition, the water added shocks to new whisky drinkers.
+Water added during the bottling stage reduces alcohol content.
 The water reduces the whiskey’s alcohol content by bringing the “alcohol by volume ” by 30% to 40%.
 The water and whiskey myth opens eyes to possibilities to experiment with other whiskies.

-I would recommend first taste the whisk(e)y neat and then determine if you need to dilute it with water.
-Many higher quality aged whiskies will probably be smooth enough for your taste buds and not require dilution.
+I recommend first tasting the whisk(e)y neat and then determining if you must dilute it with water.
+Many higher-quality aged whiskies will probably be smooth enough for your taste buds and not require dilution.

-Always remember, when in doubt, then use the cough test to gauge if water is needed.
+The cough test gauges water needed during whisky tasting.
 The cough test occurs on that initial sip of whisk(e)y when the whisk(e)y hits the back of your throat, and you may or may not start coughing.

-You will probably need a glass of water to quench the coughing and soothe your throat.
-Water and whiskey disperse the myth of why water is needed in whiskey.
+You will need a glass of water to quench the coughing and soothe your throat.
+Water and whiskey disperse the myth of why water is necessary in whiskey.

 The Whiskey in the cask or barrel

-Whiskey maturing in cask or barrels.
+Whiskey maturing in casks or barrels.
 The whisk(e)y maturation process starts once the distillery fills the equal cask or barrel with whisk(e)y.
-The whiskey heated to the point where it is between 160-190 proof.
+The whiskey is heated to the point between 160-190 proof.
 The alcohol by volume (ABV) equates to 80-95%.

-In some cases, the whiskey is strong enough to either put hair on your chest.
+Sometimes, the whiskey is strong enough to put hair on your chest.
 Or, the whiskey is strong enough to put hair on your chest.

 The whisk(e)y matures during the period, and the alcohol evaporates slowly through the cask or barrel walls.
 The lost alcohol amounts to approximately .5% to 1% per year.
 The alcohol lost is called the angel’s share.
 The water and whiskey restore the balance lost during maturation.

-The whisk(e)y is bottled as cask-strength or barrel-proof whisk(e)y, once the ABV equals 50-60 percent (+/- 5 percent).
-As far as dilution goes, with barrel-proof or cask-strength whisk(e)y, the whiskey goes from barrel to bottle.
+The whisk(e)y is bottled as cask-strength or barrel-proof whisk(e)y once the ABV equals 50-60 percent (+/- 5 percent).
+Regarding dilution, with barrel-proof or cask-strength whisk(e)y, the whiskey goes from barrel to bottle.

-Furthermore, if you desire to add water to cask-strength or barrel-proof whisk(e)y, then it’s your choice to add water to meet your specific taste.
-The whiskey and water myth creates an interest to pair the whiskey and water.
+Furthermore, if you want to add water to cask-strength or barrel-proof whisk(e)y, it’s your choice to add water to meet your specific taste.
+The whiskey and water myth creates an interest in pairing whiskey and water.

-A rule of thumb is you should dilute as necessary to suit “your own taste.”
+A rule of thumb is to dilute as necessary to suit “your taste.”
 If you are a drinker of different whiskies from different countries, I suggest the following:

 Tasting Scottish, Japanese, Canadian, Taiwanese, or Irish whiskies

-The drops of water will definitely open up the Scotch whisky.
-The whiskey and water myth create interest with more whiskies.
+The drops of water will open up the Scotch whisky.
+The whiskey and water myth creates interest in more whiskies.